ISB is a not-for-profit school and its running costs are met from the tuition fees. These are set each year by the school's Board of Trustees.

 For further information regarding the SEPA implementation please visit www.sepabelgium.be or contact Véronique Collard (02-661 42 26) or Dorcyna Rugamba (02-661 42 28) in the finance office.

-The cafeteria price list and the details of student’s food purchases are available on our website at www.isb.be/cafeteria.
+The cafeteria price list and the details of student’s food purchases are available to current parents on the ISB Community Portal.